-The editing process for Manila by Night: A Queer Film Classic was the most difficult and complicated I ever underwent – and these included the peer reviews I had to solicit and help finalize for the special journal issues that I edited.
+The editing process for Manila by Night: A Queer Film Classic was the most difficult and complicated I ever experienced – and these included the peer reviews I had to solicit and help finalize for the special journal issues that I edited.
 The text underwent one extensive revision whose directions I had not anticipated, plus at least one minor overhaul for style and tone.
 The final editing stage was also difficult in itself: it involved reading through the manuscript with all the changes tracked in Microsoft Word.
 I still print out my drafts and edit the hard copy at every opportunity, so I thought this would be the digital equivalent of that practice, but gurl was I wrong.
-This accounts for a few oversights in the final version, while one major wrinkle involved the clarification of a picture source (now listed in the Problematics section).
+This accounts for a few oversights in the final version, while one major wrinkle involved the clarification of a picture source.
 Where the corrections involved the addition of words or punctuation marks, they’re indicated here by highlighted entries.(Since all my other sole-authored books were either out of print or generated from this blog, they benefited from my typically obsessive correcting and updating processes.)

 Page 23, second paragraph: